 Where do locals drink their coffee?
 Where’s that hidden cafeteria where office workers have lunch?
 Where can we find the newest contemporary art on display?
 What do Uzbeks who live in the capital do in the weekend?

 We have no idea!
-There is so little information available online, and even fewer paper travel guides (who would probably be outdated)… We want to change this!
+There is so little information available online, and even fewer paper travel guides (which would probably be outdated)… We want to change this!

 Do you live in Tashkent and would you like to open up your city by sharing your favorite spots with travelers who come to visit your city, please apply here: https://www.spottedbylocals.com/become-a-spotter/